AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

     template <class T> shared_ptr;
     class scoped_mutex;

-Macros should be ALL_CAPS, if used at all.

 Names of data should generally be nouns.
 Functions/methods are trickier: a the name of a function that returns a value but has no side effects should